h2oai/datatable/docs/quick-start.rst

 version of the library, please check the :doc:`Installation </install>` page.

-Assuming the installation was successful, you can now import the library in a JupyterLab notebook, or in Python console:
+Assuming the installation was successful, you can now import the library in a JupyterLab notebook or in a Python console:

 ::